 Example of a culvert under asphalt section of driveway; others have clogged and/or collapsed.

-Frequent ditch cleaning helps minimize icing over
+Frequent ditch & culver cleaning helps minimize icing over

 Mulching brush to maintain driveway access